turboapps/docs/reference/turboscript/a-spoon_script.md

 ### Conditions

 Any TurboScript instruction can have an optional `when` clause at the end of the line to specify the conditions which must be met before the instruction will be executed.
-The general form is `instuction when expression`.
+The general form is `instruction when expression`.

 ```
 cmd "echo This is Windows7" when host has os:Windows7
 ```

 These are the currently supported expressions:

--host has architecture:x86
+* host has architecture:x86
--host has architecture:x64
+* host has architecture:x64
--host has os:WindowsXP
+* host has os:WindowsXP
--host has os:Windows2003
+* host has os:Windows2003
--host has os:WindowsVista
+* host has os:WindowsVista
--host has os:Windows2008
+* host has os:Windows2008
--host has os:Windows7
+* host has os:Windows7
--host has os:Windows2008r2
+* host has os:Windows2008r2
--host has os:Windows8
+* host has os:Windows8
--host has os:Windows2012
+* host has os:Windows2012
--host has os:Windows8.1
+* host has os:Windows8.1
--host has os:Windows2012r2
+* host has os:Windows2012r2
--host has os:Windows10
+* host has os:Windows10

 Note that client OSes are not differentiated from server OSes so "WindowsXP" is equivilent to "Windows2003", etc.

 Expressions can be combined with AND, OR, NOT, and parenthesis.

 ```
-from clean when (host has os:windows7 and host has architecture:x86) or (not host has os:windowsxp and host has architecture:x64)
+layer clean when (not host has os:windows7 and not host has os:windows8.1)
+layer spoonbrew/iis7-base when host has os:windows7
+layer spoonbrew/iis8-base when host has os:windows8.1
 ```

 ### Command Reference